electron/electron/docs/api/web-view-tag.md

 * `channel` String
 * `args` Array

-Fired when the guest page has sent an asynchronous message to browser process.
+Fired when the guest page has sent an asynchronous message to embedder page.

-With `send` method and `ipc-message` event you can easily communicate between guest page and embedder page:
+With `sendToHost` method and `ipc-message` event you can easily communicate between guest page and embedder page:

 ```javascript
 // In embedder page.